Last Updated: December 5, 2025

 If you’re not using a CRM though, you can also create your initial table by uploading a CSV, searching Google Maps, finding company lookalikes, or simply manually adding rows.

-Though the options are a bit less than what Clay offers, I did find all of them fairly robust.
-For example, when I tried creating a lookalike list from 3 websites: unifygtm.com, commonroom.io, and pocus.com, it generated a very accurate list of lookalike companies
+Though the options are a bit fewer than what Clay offers, I found them fairly robust in practice.
+For example, when I tried creating a lookalike list from 3 websites: unifygtm.com, commonroom.io, and pocus.com, it generated a very accurate list of lookalike companies.

-Once you have your table created (whether it’s by importing from Hubspot, or creating it from scratch), you can start adding columns to enrich your data… and this is where their simplicity/ease of use shines.
+Once you have your table created (whether it’s by importing from Hubspot, or creating it from scratch), you can start adding columns to enrich your data… and this is where their simplicity/ease of use stands out.

 Instead of choosing what specific data source you want to use, you just use natural language to describe your field, and Freckle does all the work in deciding what data source to query in the backend.